intel-iot-devkit/how-to-code-samples/access-control/python/README.md

 ### Manual Intel® Edison setup

-If you're running this code on your Intel® Edison board manually, you need to install some dependencies.
+If you're running this code on your Intel® Edison board manually, you need to install some dependencies by establishing an SSH session to the board running the following commands.

+To install Git\* on the Intel® Edison board (if you don’t have it yet), establish an SSH connection to the board and run the following command:

+    $ opkg install git

 To obtain the Python\* packages needed for this example to execute on the Intel® Edison board:

-Establish an SSH connection to the board and navigate to the directory with this example.

-Then run the following commands:
+Run the following commands to update to the latest version of Python's package installer:

-    $ pip install --upgrade pip
+    $ pip install --upgrade pip setuptools

+Run the following to update to the latest versions of the Intel MRAA and UPM libaries:

+    $ echo "src mraa-upm http://iotdk.intel.com/repos/3.5/intelgalactic/opkg/i586" > /etc/opkg/mraa-upm.conf
+    $ opkg update
+    $ opkg install mraa upm

+Once the dependencies are installed you can install the example itself with the following command:

-    $ pip install -r requirements.txt
+    $ pip install --src ~/python/examples/ -e "git+https://github.com/intel-iot-devkit/how-to-code-samples.git#egg=iot_access_control&subdirectory=access-control/python"

+The `pip` command will install required Python dependencies, save the source code for the example in `~/python/examples/iot-access-control/` and link the package to the global Python `site-packages` folder.

 ### Intel® IoT Gateway setup